MASS4ORG/mass4-site/content/guinevere/index.md

 #### Controls

-Controls are fully fledged "input elements": they can have focus, support very stateful interactions (such as being a text field with one or more inner cursors and selections), they can provide contextual/spatial navigation with keyboard or joysticks, and so on.
-Controls are an in progress feature, so we will not go into them in detail yet.
+Controls are fully developed "input elements": they can have focus, support very stateful interactions (such as being a text field with one or more inner cursors and selections), they can provide contextual/spatial navigation with keyboard or joysticks, and so on.
+Controls are a work-in-progress feature, so we will not go into them in detail yet.

-#### Straight-forward event propagation
+#### Clear event propagation

-Since PanGui fully supports z-indices, all input elements (whether interactables or controls) have a clear order of priority.
-Additionally, event propagation can be controlled very precisely: each input element can decide which events to "eat" or pass on, and elements can even decide whether to respect propagation or not in order to receive events regardless of their propagation state.
+Since Guinevere fully supports z-indices, all input elements (whether interactables or controls) have a clear order of priority.
+Additionally, event propagation can be controlled very precisely: each input element can decide which events to "consume" or pass on, and elements can even decide whether to respect propagation or not in order to receive events regardless of their propagation state.

 #### Controllable, testable and low-latency input

-PanGui does not read input by itself, but is fed input events from the platform integration.
+Guinevere does not read input by itself, but is fed input events from the platform integration.
 This approach also makes it extremely easy to simulate input for testing or other purposes.
 Great effort has been invested in ensuring that input latency (the time between a user pressing a key and pixels changing on the screen) is as close to instant as possible on all platforms.

-## Straight-forward state management
+## Straightforward state management

 The IMGUI pattern overall greatly reduces the amount of UI-related state you need to manage, as the UI code is typically directly tied to the data it represents.
-PanGui even further simplifies managing the little amount of state that is left - things like the current color, transform matrix, blend mode, text font, etc.
+Guinevere further simplifies managing the small amount of state that remains - things like the current color, transform matrix, blend mode, text font, etc.

 #### State snapshots